Q: How does a CEO/founder/owner pick their salary?

 I’ll share my stories.

 In my first start-up, we raised $9m in our seed round — a large first round, but the times were different.
-The VCs set my salary without discussing or consulting with me (I know, weird, but this was ’03, a different time).
+The VCs set my salary without discussing or consulting with me (a different time, indeed).
 My prior salary as a VP before the company had been $150,000, and they raised it to $180,000, with a performance-tied bonus.
-On a monthly basis, that was a pretty small % of $9m for the guy that closed $5m in revenue in Year 1.
+On a monthly basis, that was a pretty small % of $9m for the guy that closed $6m in revenue in Year 1.

-The second time, at EchoSign, we “only” raised $2.6m in our first round.
-There, each dollar mattered more … and also, I had a few nickels in the bank from the first one … :
+The second time, at Adobe Sign / EchoSign, we “only” raised $2.6m in our first round.
+There, each dollar mattered more … and also, I had a few nickels in the bank from the first one …

 - My salary was $120k for the first 8-9 months or so.

-- Then, I took $0 for another 18 months or so until we raised the next round.
+- Then, I took $0 for another 18 months or so until we raised the next round because we almost ran out of money. 🙂

 - Then once we raised $6m, we raised my salary from $0 to ~$150k.

-- Finally, for our last little stretch before our acquisition, I think we raised it to $175k, once we were cash flow positive.
+- Finally, for our last little stretch before our acquisition, we raised it to $175k, once we were cash flow positive.

 The “right” answer is probably the least practical when every single dollar matters.
 And then, probably, “low market” after that.